 Students sometimes request a change of placement for one term only.
 The Office of Field Instruction and a majority of fieldwork sites are unable to accommodate students for a one term placement.
 Fieldwork sites cannot provide substantial assignments nor invest in training a student who will leave the field placement after only one term.
-Students are encouraged to utilize the minor (171 total field hours) as a means of experiencing alternate fieldwork in another method (see the OFI Field Manual, Volume 3, Chapter 4.05 for detailed information).
+Students are encouraged to utilize the minor (171 total field hours) as a means of experiencing alternate fieldwork in another method.